Global Hug Your Kids Day

 Hugs may release a hormone called oxytocin into the bloodstream.
 This hormone, produced in the pituitary gland, helps lower blood pressure, heart rate, and the stress hormone cortisol.
 It also reduces anxiety, improves mood and memory, and increase bonding and closeness.
 Those who hug often tend to have increased empathy for others.
 In order for hugs to be beneficial, those participating must trust each other and both want to hug.
 Otherwise, the opposite effect happens and cortisol levels rise, causing stress.

-Global Hug Your Kids Day, also known as Global Hug Your Kid Day, is being observed today!
+Global Hug Your Kids Day, also known as Global Hug Your Kid Day, is observed next on Monday, July 15th, 2019.
 It has been observed the third Monday in July since 2008.